Gregoire-Andre-Dumont/SAM2-label/README.md

 ### 3. Model weights

 You'll need to download the weights for SAM 2.
 There are four officially supported models: tiny, small, base-plus, and large.
 This project uses the exact same weights as the original implementations, which can be downloaded from the Model Description section of this [repository](https://github.com/facebookresearch/sam2?tab=readme-ov-file#model-description).
 Note that only the checkpoint files are required.
 After downloading a model file, you can place it in the tm folder of this repository.
-Alternatively, you can keep track of the file path, as you will need to provide it when running create_references and memory_sam